Christopher Trumbo

 Christopher Trumbo (September 25, 1940 – January 8, 2011) was an American television writer, screenwriter and playwright.
 Trumbo was considered an expert on the McCarthy-era Hollywood blacklist.
 His father, screenwriter Dalton Trumbo, was blacklisted by Hollywood for nearly a decade for refusing to testify to Congress, as one of a group known as The Hollywood Ten.

 Early life

-Trumbo was born on September 25, 1940, to Dalton and Cleo Trumbo.
-He was raised in Los Angeles.
+Trumbo was born on September 25, 1940, to Dalton and Cleo Trumbo, in Los Angeles, where he was also raised.
 Trumbo was seven years old when his father was called before the House Un-American Activities Committee in 1947.
 His father spent ten months in prison before being released in 1951.
 The family moved to Mexico City to share a place with the screenwriter Hugo Butler, who was also blacklisted, and his family.
 The Trumbos returned to California after two years in Mexico and settled in Highland Park.

 Trumbo graduated from Franklin High School in the Highland Park neighborhood of Los Angeles.
 He enrolled at Columbia University.
-He took a year off from Columbia to work as an assistant director on the 1960 film Exodus, which was written by his father, Dalton Trumbo, and directed by Otto Preminger.
+He took a year off from Columbia to work as an assistant director on the 1960 film Exodus, adapted from the novel written by Leon Uris; the screenplay was written by his father, Dalton Trumbo, and the film was directed by Otto Preminger.
 Trumbo received a bachelor's degree from Columbia College in 1964.